Climate Change

 Paradigm of catastrophic limits.
 Some entire communities are facing thermal catastrophe because they are trapped in an already thermally extreme environment.
 Some species and whole communities are adapted to tropical habitats and warming often pushes them against a thermal wall.
 Thermal stress has caused catastrophic changes in a number of marine communities: here are some examples:

 Coral Reefs.
 The most conspicuous potential victims are coral reefs throughout the world.
 Already, coral reefs in the Caribbean are a shambles.
 Warming has occurred in pulses in the past 30 years, and thermal stress has combined with disease to nearly eliminate the two dominants of shallow Caribbean reefs, the staghorn and elkhorn corals.
 Scientists are struggling to try to restore these two species by planting juveniles, but so far disease is winning decisively.
 Heat waves on the Great Barrier Reef regularly cause a phenomenon known as bleaching, where the crucial symbiotic algae are expelled.
 Bleaching has been steadily increasing over the decades in eastern Australia.
 In 2001, Nancy Knowlton warned that coral reefs could become extinct, along with their hyperdiverse associated fauna and flora.
 Bleaching involves the loss of symbiotic zooxanthellae algae, and recovery is possible.
 But thermal stress can become extreme enough to kill off corals.
 This has been a worry in 2023 when El Nino developed and increased already high sea temperatures.
 But in 2024, thermal stress continues, and coral mortality has become a problem even in the southern Great Barrier Reef, where the drop of El Nino resulted in cooler temperatures.
 Instead bleaching has increased in early 2024.
 So has mortality, which is very ominous.
 In southern Florida, sea water temperatures have been so high that restoration efforts with plantings of juvenile corals have been undermined completely.
+The Great Barrier Reef in 2024 is experiencing the highest water temperatures in 400 years.
 The only hope it to try to plant corals in offshore deeper and slightly cooler waters.

 Kelp forests, so important to the global ocean economy, are also facing existential danger.
 Kelps are cool-water species, vulnerable to the warming events so common throughout the ocean.
 Warming events, so-called marine heat waves, have wreaked havoc on Pacific kelp forests in recent years (e.g., see Rogers-Bennett and Catton 2019).
 Warming has enabled a massive sea star wasting disease, causing catastrophic declines in over 20 predatory sea star species in the Pacific northwest coast of North America, especially the gigantic sun star (Harvell et al. 2019).
 This decline has resulted in explosions of grazing sea urchins, which further endanger kelp forests.